Stiven-Gjekaj/Knot-Labs/README.md

 - `KNOT_CACHE_PREFIX`: Redis/memory cache key prefix (default `knot:cache`).
 - `KNOT_SERVE_UPLOADS`: `1` to enable `GET /uploads/{filename}`; disabled by default.
 - `KNOT_CORS_ORIGINS`: comma-separated list of allowed origins for CORS (e.g., `https://<user>.github.io, http://localhost:5173`).
 If set, enables CORS for cross-origin requests (required when using the UI from GitHub Pages to call your API).

+Tip: an example `.env` is included at the repo root.
+Start the API with:

+`uvicorn --env-file .env api.main:app --reload`

 ## Notes